 Prehypertension is a term used to describe developing blood pressure issues.
 Typically, this includes a systolic pressure between 120 and 139 and a diastolic pressure range between 80 and 89.
 Typically, those with prehypertension can make lifestyle changes in order to get their numbers back down to normal.

-Stage 1 Hypertension occurs when an individual has a systolic pressure range between 140 and 159 and a diastolic pressure range between 90 and 99.
-This is cause for concern and should be addressed by a medical professional.
+Stage 1 Hypertension occurs when an individual has a systolic pressure range between 130-139 and a diastolic pressure range between 80-89 This is cause for concern and should be addressed by a medical professional.

 It is normal for blood pressure levels to change throughout the day, depending on what a person is doing.
 This is why it is important to measure for a person's normal baseline range.
 This measurement should be taken when a person is sitting in a calm and comfortable position.
-While certain activities can cause blood pressure levels to change, a senior's baseline should be within normal limits.
+The best way to take blood pressure measurements is seated with the back supported and legs uncrossed.
+Crossing your legs while taking the measurement can falsely raise your systolic pressure 5-8 mmHg.
+While certain activities can cause blood pressure levels to change, a senior's baseline should be within normal limits (120/80).

 How to Lower Blood Pressure